jambonz/next-static-site/markdown/docs/supporting-articles/conferencing-coach-mode.md

 })
 ```

-Later, when the manager joins, they should use the `speakTo` tag to indicate their audio input should only be heard by agents:
+Later, when the manager joins, they should use the `speakOnlyTo` tag to indicate their audio input should only be heard by agents:

 ```js
 app.conference({